unserializable/elegadro/README.md

-At the beginning of the project,  idea was entertained of scraping legal content from [Riigi Teataja (RT)](https://www.riigiteataja.ee) website HTML representations of legal acts, considered this advantegeous as RT content processor appears to have some workarounds in place to display erroneous quirks of legal source XML files that are available both from Riigi Teataja ('Laadi alla' -> 'XML failina') and from
+At the beginning of the project,  idea was entertained of scraping legal content from [Riigi Teataja (RT)](https://www.riigiteataja.ee) website HTML representations of legal acts, considered this advantageous as RT content processor appears to have some workarounds in place to display erroneous quirks of legal source XML files that are available both from Riigi Teataja ('Laadi alla' -> 'XML failina') and from